spotinst/help/src/docs/connect-your-cloud-provider/dashboard.md

 ### Eco Service Savings Definition

-For each cloud provider, “Savings” is defined as follows:
+For each cloud provider, Savings is defined:

 #### AWS Reserved Instances (RIs) and Savings Plans (SPs)